 A USAP Appeal may be submitted when a student believes that the failure to meet the standard was due to extenuating circumstances beyond his/her control.
 Examples can include an illness, injury or death in the immediate family.

 Students who wish to have their appeals reviewed prior to the Semester bill due date, August 1, must complete and return the appeal prior to July 1.

 Please note the USAP appeal is for one term only.
 If this appeal is approved you must contact SFS prior to the start of the following semester after grades have posted, if you wish to be considered for aid for the following term.

 University of Delaware Scholarships are awarded with the provision the student continue to meet the established criteria/guidelines that were defined when the student initially was awarded the scholarship.
 Scholarship renewal eligibility is reviewed annually after the spring grades have been posted, and renewal is based upon, but not limited to, the following criteria: enrollment status, Grade Point Average (GPA), and Expected Family Contribution (EFC) for need-based awards.

 Please note that in extenuating circumstances you may be able to appeal the loss of a scholarship by completing the Scholarship Renewal Appeal Form.
-We would ask you to describe the circumstances that impacted your ability to meet your scholarship criteria, and we would also require steps you are taking and /or plan to take to meet these requirements going forward.
+If you have any questions, please feel free to contact a Student Financial Aid Advisor at 302-831-2126.

 Late payment/installment fees are assessed on all students' accounts with a balance after the billing/installment due date.
 The late fee charge is $55, and students will be charged these fees each billing statement they continue to have balances due unless they are enrolled in the Installment Plan.
 Students who enroll in the Installment Plan and miss the installment payment deadlines will be assessed a late installment fee of $25.
 Please note that a grace period of a few days exists after each statement due date so that we may ensure on-time payments are processed.